Fishermen hook two Great White Sharks in 10 minutes: 'I couldn't believe it'

 Unfortunately, despite a 15-minute “battle,” Michalove said the shark spit out the hook.
 But he and Patrick wouldn’t have to wait long for their next bite.

-“In less than 10 [minutes],” Michalove said a bigger Great White — one measuring 16 feet — had snagged the line.
+“In less than 10 [minutes],” Michalove said a bigger great white shark — one measuring 16 feet — had snagged the line.
 In fact, the fish was so big that Michalove and Patrick radioed a nearby fisherman friend and his daughter for help, Island Packet reported.

 SEE IT: FISHERMAN JUMPS INTO RIVER TO AVOID ONCOMING MOTOR BOAT